-In a nutshell, “Mimi,” a devoted godly woman who instilled in her children Biblical principles she advised them to apply to their respective lifestyle, is widely viewed as a compassionate individual whose reputation is such that she has a heart for people.
+In a nutshell, “Mimi,” a devoted godly woman who instilled in her children Biblical principles she advised them to apply to their respective lifestyles, is widely viewed as a compassionate individual whose reputation is such that she boasts a heart for people.

 “My mother stands out from others because she has a heart of gold,” Khiandra said.
 “She is truly one of the most giving people I know.
 She never meets a stranger and has a godly affection for the elderly.
 She will see an elderly person in the store and will go up to them and strike up a conversation.
 Before long, she has them laughing and talking and treating them like they are family.”

-That Verandia steadfastly demonstrates love for her family and others has served as a monumental example, of sorts, for Khiandra, an educator for the Grand Prairie Independent School District.
-That’s because not only does Khiandra, a graduate of Southern University in Baton Rouge, Louisiana, displays compassion and love for her students but, most importantly, she instills similar qualities in the lives of her children.
+That Verandia steadfastly demonstrates love for her family and others has served as a monumental example, of sorts, for Khiandra, who teaches for the Grand Prairie Independent School District.
+That’s because not only does Khiandra displays compassion and love for her students but, most importantly, she instills those very similar qualities in the lives of her children.

-Fortunately for her, her mother is now in Dallas to help spread such love to Kendrick and Khiandra, an unlikely development she welcomed wholeheartedly when she discovered that her mom would be relocating from Louisiana.
+Fortunately for her, her mother routinely travels to and from Dallas to help spread such love to Kendrick and Khiandra, an unlikely development she welcomed wholeheartedly in the aftermath of her move from Louisiana.

-“I was humbled, shocked, surprised, and in awe of her love and support of me and my kids when I found she was moving,” Khiandra, who was regrouping from as assortment of challenges at the time, said of her mother’s move to Texas.
+“I am humble and in awe of her love and support of me and my kids,” said Khiandra, assessing her mother’s overall impact on her and her children.
 “I was feeling overwhelmed and a loss for direction and it was her support and through God’s guidance that I landed on my feet.”